 Tom Briggs had a history of building successful businesses and wanted his new firm to be the best.

 Creating a High Quality Product

-The club cycling scene was booming in the 1930’s despite the fact that there weren’t many manufacturers of lightweights in West Yorkshire at the time.
+The club cycling scene was booming in the 1930’s, although there weren’t many manufacturers of lightweights in West Yorkshire at the time.
 The most notable was established builder W.R.
 Baines, whose factory was based at Thackley.

 The Birth of Road Racing in the UK

-Thomas’s son Jack was in charge of the frame shop and the workshop and it was under his care that Ellis Briggs continued to gain reputation for the quality of materials, workmanship and attention to detail -qualities that we maintain to this day.
+Thomas’ son Jack was in charge of the frame shop and the workshop, and it was under his care that Ellis-Briggs continued to gain a reputation for the quality of materials, workmanship and attention to detail -qualities that we maintain to this day.

 The Fifties Onwards